 - Neurology (including Neurosurgery)

-- Paediatrics B (including Child & Adolescent Psychiatry)
+- Psychiatry A (including Child & Adolescent Psychiatry)

-- Surgery C: Paediatric Head & Neck, Adult Head & Neck, Ophthalmology and Plastic Surgery
+- Surgery C: Paediatric Head & Neck (ENT), Adult Head & Neck (OMFS), Ophthalmology and Plastic Surgery

 Year 4 Assessment for Progression (AFP) includes an Applied Knowledge test (AKT), Clinical Assessment and satisfactory completing of the clinical E-portfolio.
-All components need to be passed in order for Student doctors to Progress to Year 5.
+All components need to be completed in order for Student Doctors to Progress to Year 5.

 Back to: School of Medicine